Skip to main content

 }

-// Specific error types
+// Specific error types with additional properties

 class DatabaseError extends AppError {